We reviewed the 24 top Medicare Part D Plans in Tennessee for 2024. Here's what we found:

 Phase 2 is the Initial Coverage Limit

-After your 2022 gross drug costs have reached $4,330, you will enter the A period of time in which you pay higher cost-sharing for prescription drugs until you spend enough to qualify for catastrophic coverage. phase.
+After your gross drug costs have reached $4,660, you will enter the Coverage Gap phase.
 This is where you will pay 25% of your medication's retail cost.
-While the price of A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
-Generic drugs usually cost less than brand-name drugs. might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
-This will continue until you reach $7,050 in True Out Of Pocket Costs (TrOOP).
+While the price of generic drugs might not be much different, what you pay for brand-name drugs will be higher (because you're paying 25% of the full price).
+This will continue until you reach $7,400 in True Out Of Pocket Costs (TrOOP).

 Some plans offer additional gap coverage, so look for it on the plan information pages.

-Phase 4 is Catastrophic Coverage
+The Fourth Phase is Catastrophic Coverage

 The out-of-pocket costs that help you get catastrophic coverage include: